babasaraki/iandow.github.io/_posts/2020-06-01-Chicken_TV.md

 ### Specs

-To setup this video feed, I have a GoPro Hero8 camera in the chicken coop to send 720p video to an RTMP endpoint that I've configured in AWS MediaLive.
-MediaLive saves the video stream on AWS MediaStore.
-MediaStore generates an m3u8 manifest file for the stream, which I've specified in the configuration for the Javascript video player (video-js) that you see above.
+To setup this video feed, I have a GoPro Hero8 camera in the chicken coop sending 720p video to an RTMP endpoint that I configured using AWS MediaLive.
+I also configured MediaLive to save my video stream on AWS MediaStore.
+MediaStore generates an m3u8 manifest file for the stream, which I specified in the configuration for the Javascript video player (video-js) that you see on this web page.

 <!-- JS code -->
 <!-- If you'd like to support IE8 (for Video.js versions prior to v7) -->